 After several visits in Baguio City, there’s still a place which I’ve never seen before, the Easter Weaving Room.
 It was the driver of our hired vehicle who brought us to the place.
 At first, I thought he just wanted us to shop for some Baguio souvenirs, but the place turned out to be very educational for all of us.

-Easter Weaving Room is home to Baguio native fabrics and another handicraft.
-At Easter Weaving Room we were able to witness the actual process of cloth weaving as practiced by the natives of the mountain provinces for ages.
+Easter Weaving Room is home to Baguio City’s native fabrics and other handicrafts.
+At Easter Weaving Room we were able to witness the actual process of cloth weaving as practiced by the natives of the Mountain Province for ages.
 Easter Weaving Room offered us the opportunity to see for ourselves the age-old weaving process at their work area.

 Its quite fascinating to see the intricacy and difficulty of weaving in a traditional manner.
 The experience of being with the weavers even just for a while made me prouder of our culture and heritage as a Filipino.